espressomd/espresso/doc/sphinx/introduction.rst

     >>> print(system.part[3])
     [1.0, 1.0, 2.0]

-Especially for larger simulation setups, explicit handling of numerical ids can quickly become confusing and is thus error-prone.
-We therefore highly recommend using :class:`~espressomd.particle_data.ParticleHandle`: instead wherever possible.
+For larger simulation setups, explicit handling of numerical ids can quickly become confusing and is thus error-prone.
+We therefore highly recommend using :class:`~espressomd.particle_data.ParticleHandle` instead wherever possible.

 :ref:`Properties of several particles<Interacting with groups of particles>` can be accessed by using Python slices: ::